nimbleltd/docs/src/validation.md

 *   '**auto:unique_uuid**':
     A string that matches the regex pattern '^[a-f0-9]{8}-[a-f0-9]{4}-[a-f0-9]{4}-[a-f0-9]{4}-[a-f0-9]{12}$'.
 A random uuid will be substituted for this attribute's value when the object is initially created.
 This value will be unique amongst values for this attribute on this collection.

+*   '**auto:unique_16_aA0**':
+    A string that matches the regex pattern '^[a-zA-Z0-9]{16}$'.
+A random string containing 16 alphanumeric characters, upper and lowercase, will be substituted for this attribute's value when the object is initially created.
+This value will be unique amongst values for this attribute on this collection.

 *   '**auto:datetime**':
     The current date and time in ISO standard format will be substituted for this attribute's value when the object is first created.